 What is a Webinar?

-Watch Mat King, Vidyard’s Video Production Manager, explain what webinars are and how to make an effective one.
+Watch Video Producer, Mat King, explain what webinars are and how to set up a webinar.
 Along with Blake Smith, Vidyard’s Creative Director, he breaks down a real webinar to highlight what makes a good one.

-There are many reasons why webinars are important for your business, but one of the biggest is the value they provide not only to you, but also to your customers.
+Webinars are one of the most popular types of video for businesses.
+There are many reasons why webinars are important for your business, but one of the biggest is the value they provide not only to you but also to your customers.
 Other benefits include:

-- Webinars are easily accessible and low-cost to produce.
-There’s a good reason why 56% of companies have already invested in webinars.
+There’s a good reason why 53% of companies have already invested in webinars.
 Without paying for a physical venue (and everything that comes with it), most webinars are easy to produce and easy to attend.
 If I can attend in my PJs, it’s a pretty easy ask.

-- Webinars generate leads.
-With 73% of marketing and sales leaders counting webinars as one of the best ways to generate leads, they’re quickly becoming one of the most popular forms of marketing content.
+With many companies making the move to virtual or online events, more and more are counting webinars as one of the best ways to generate leads.
+They’re quickly becoming one of the most popular forms of marketing content.
+Don’t miss out; learn how to set up a webinar and reach a wider audience.

-- Webinars are effective learning tools.
 The brain processes visual information 60,000x faster than text.
-Live-streaming allows you to use slides, video, and even screensharing to make your point.
+Live-streaming allows you to use slides, video, and even screen sharing to make your point.
 Live Q&As make for meaningful interactions and a deeper learning experience than asynchronous tutorials—or even live events where audience members might be too shy to speak up!

-- Webinars can be a very interactive video format.
-Q&As, surveys, chat, and polls are just a few of the most popular ways to engage live webinar attendants.
+Q&As, surveys, chats, and polls are just a few of the most popular ways to engage live webinar attendants.

-5 Types of Webinars You Need to Diversity Your Webinar Program
+5 Types of Webinars You Need to Diversify Your Webinar Program

 1. Panel Webinars